 The Buddha (around 500 BC)

 Leader of the Buddhist teaching in this historical period (there were other Buddhas before, whose teachings have been lost).
 He truly discovered the Truth without reliance on written teachings.

 The Buddha’s great follower, who was a considered a great monk, even before he met the Buddha.
-Famous for modest living and happy adherence to the precepts, he was the only follower that understood the Buddha’s “silent teaching”, making him the fist Patriarch of Zen.
+Famous for modest living and happy adherence to the precepts, he was the only follower that understood the Buddha’s “silent teaching”, making him the first Patriarch of Zen.

 The Buddha’s attendant.
 He was instrumental in allowing women to become monks during the life of the Buddha.

 Bodhidharma brought Zen from India to China and lived in the Shaolin Temple that ironically became famous for Kung Fu hundreds of years later.
 He was an Indian person so his facial features were quite dramatic, to the Chinese.
-Accordingly, he is heavily stylized when depicted.
+Accordingly he is heavily stylized when depicted.

 The statue above is a very standard depiction, while the round, red ball thing on the top right is a unique, Japanese version.
 In Japan temples sell wooden versions in this style without eye pupils.
-You take it home and paint one pupil in before starting a big task, such as studying for a test. when the task is successfully completed, you paint the seconds pupil in and return him to the temple.
+You take it home and paint one pupil in before starting a big task, such as studying for a test.
+When the task is successfully completed, you paint the second pupil in and return him to the temple.